Rankings

 Master of Business Administration

-Another top HBCU that makes it to this list is Florida Agricultural and Mechanical University’s MBA program.
-Originally known as State Normal College for Colored Students, this public-funded institution was founded in 1887.
+Another top HBCU MBA that makes it to this list is Florida Agricultural and Mechanical University’s MBA program.
+This public-funded institution was founded in 1887.
 Since 1980, the College of Business and Industry has been offering undergraduate and graduate programs, including accelerated and professional MBA programs.

-Get your online MBA from Florida A&M University (FAMU) and advance your career with this ultimate credential.
-Over 85% of FAMU MBA graduates secure jobs, with 15% pursuing Ph.D. or J.D. degrees.
+Get your online MBA, professional MBA, or one-year MBA from Florida A&M University (FAMU) and advance your career with this ultimate credential.
+Over 85% of FAMU MBA graduates secure jobs, with 15% pursuing PhD or JD degrees.

 The MBA program staff at Florida A&M assists SBI graduates-to-be in scheduling interviews for future employment.
 Each academic year, they host two University Career Fair Expos to assist you in your job search.

 Working professionals will find the program useful.
-Maintaining your business and personal obligations is easier when you take sequential courses which are offered in this online MBA program.
 There will be stimulating lectures as well as innovative teamwork opportunities in the program.
 In the supply chain case competition, FAMU’s MBA students recently placed second.

 With FAMU’s MBA, you can be a leader in global business, regardless of where you live.
-In addition to strong faculty support, expect ongoing personal access from distinguished professors who have published research and made other intellectual contributions in different areas like:
+In addition to strong faculty support, expect ongoing personal access from distinguished professors who have published research and made other intellectual contributions in different areas, including:

 Master of Business Administration